 Here are 6 fixes that have proved useful to many Windows users.
 You don’t need to try them all; just work your way from the top down until you find the one that works for you.

 System File Checker (sfc) is a Windows utility that identifies and repairs corrupted system files.
 If your faulty DLL file is one of the system files, you should be able to repair it using sfc:

-1) On your keyboard, press the Windows Logo Key and R at the same time to open the Run dialog box.
-Type cmd and press Ctrl+Shift+Enter to run Command Prompt as administrator.
+1) On your keyboard, press the Windows logo key and R at the same time to open the Run dialog box.
+Type cmd and press Ctrl+Shift+Enter to run Command Prompt as an administrator.